The Storm (American band)

 The Storm was an American supergroup rock band, formed in the Bay Area of San Francisco during the early 1990s.
-The band's first single, power ballad "I've Got a Lot to Learn About Love", peaked at #6 on the Mainstream Rock Tracks chart and #26 on the Billboard Hot 100.
+The band's first single, power ballad "I've Got a Lot to Learn About Love", peaked at No. 6 on the Mainstream Rock Tracks chart and No. 26 on the Billboard Hot 100.

-The band had three of Journey's former members (two of whom were founding members) — Gregg Rolie (original lead vocalist and keyboard player of Journey) on keyboards and lead and backing vocals, Ross Valory on bass guitar and backing vocals, and Steve Smith on drums.
-Kevin Chalfant, who had a #12 rock chart hit in 1982 as lead vocalist with AOR band 707, was the lead vocalist, and Josh Ramos (who cited the Journey founder and guitarist Neal Schon as a major influence) was the lead guitarist.
+The band had three of Journey's former members, two of whom were founding members: Gregg Rolie (original lead vocalist and keyboard player of Journey) on keyboards and lead and backing vocals, Ross Valory on bass guitar and backing vocals, and Steve Smith on drums.
+Kevin Chalfant, who had a No. 12 rock chart hit in 1982 as lead vocalist with AOR band 707, was the lead vocalist, and Josh Ramos, who cited the Journey founder and guitarist Neal Schon as a major influence, was the lead guitarist.

 History

 1990–1991: formation

 Chalfant and Valory had just released an album together on another side-project band called The V.U. and were ready for another venture.
 However, Rolie was the most instrumental in bringing the band together and sending them into a climb of success.
 He had collaborated on material with Kevin Chalfant and sent the track "Show Me the Way" to the producer Beau Hill who, with Jimmy Iovine, had just started Interscope Records as a hard rock/AOR label for the Atlantic Records president Doug Morris.
 Interscope became seriously interested in the project and signed the band, now known as the Storm, in 1990.